-The following are permitted activities in the Rural A zone:
+The following are permitted activities in the Rural AProduction zone:

 - a.
 Rural activities.

 - b.
 Home Occupation

 - c.
 Farm stays for up to five people

 - d.
 Signs

 - e.
-Retail activities less than 75m2 gross floor area that are ancillary to any permitted activity.
+Retail activities not exceeding less than 75m2 gross floor area that are ancillary to any permitted activity.

 - f.
 Conservation works.

 - g.
 One dwelling per 10 hectares site area.

 - h.
-One dwelling on a site of less than 10 hectares, created by a subdivision consent granted on or before the date of notification of Plan Change 36.

-- i.
-Network utilities as provided by District Wide Rule 10.1 Utilities.
+One dwelling on a site of less than 10 hectares, created by a subdivision consent granted on or before the Operative date of this rule1st May 2014. - i.
+Network utilities as provided permitted by District Wide Rule 10.1 Utilities. - j.
+Residential activities excluding residential care facilities

-3.6.1 Permitted Activities.
+3.8.1 Permitted Activities.